Deep energy retrofit: USA

-An analysis for 50% dip in energy consumption & carbon emissions by the US by 2050 translates to comprehensive energy efficiency retrofits in more than half the existing buildings (Nadel 2016).
+An analysis for a 50% dip in energy consumption & carbon emissions by the US by 2050 translates to comprehensive energy efficiency retrofits in more than half the existing buildings.

-The policy framework for retrofitting in USA is directed at state and local levels.
+The policy framework for retrofitting in the USA is directed at state and local levels.
 These efforts are supported by the national government.
-Hundreds of such programs exist, right from the basic energy audits, provision of financial rebates, to comprehensive ones that aim to optimize the entire house.
+Hundreds of such programs exist, from basic energy audits and provision of financial rebates, to comprehensive programs that aim to optimize the entire house.

-Carine et al. summarize the below-listed elements present mostly in the best programs:
+Carine et al. summarize the elements present mostly in the best programs as: